localho3t/Password-Generator/README.md

-## Getting Started
+## Password Generator

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a simple project to create a password with Java.

 ## Folder Structure